jimcc333/Comp_methds/README.txt

 - f: ffactor order
 - s: legendre order
 - threads (or t): number of software threads to use (you probably read this far for the threading)

+The folders are:
+- benchmarks: some saved input files for benchmarking
+- Data: this is where the isotope data goes, unless specified otherwise
+- Input: this is a place to store input files
+- Saved: saved outputs to compare benchmark results
+- src: the source code for the software

 Go transport some neutrons!